comradesurendra/Basic_Node_Express_Post_Data/README.md

 # Basic_Node_Express_Post_Data
-A Basic POST request implementation using Node &amp; Express.
+A basic POST request implementation using Node and Express.
+A web app that takes data from the form and display the data after the user clicked on send button.

 ## Steps to run the Project